jbisbee1/DS1000_S2024/README.md

 *[Back to ToC](#table-of-contents)*

 ## Office Hours (OH) / Labs
-* Prof. Bisbee: OH M & W at 3PM in Commons #353
+* Prof. Bisbee: OH T & Th at 3PM in Commons #353
-* TA Brych: OH T from 1PM to 3PM on Zoom (see Campuswire for link)
+* TA Brych: TBD
-* TA Fang: OH TH from 3PM to 5PM in FGH 201
+* TA Fang: TBD
-* TA Gupta: OH W from 11AM to 1PM on Zoom (see Campuswire for link)
+* TA Gupta: TBD
-* TA Manda Li: Lab TH from 2PM to 3PM in Stevenson 2212
+* TA Manda Li: TBD
-* TA Qifan Lin: OH W from 5PM to 7PM in DSI Building Suite 208
+* TA Qifan Lin: TBD
-* TA Negi: OH T from 4PM to 6PM on Zoom (see Campuswire for link)
+* TA Negi: TBD
-* TA Quagliata: OH TH from 8:30AM to 9:30AM, and 5:15PM to 6:15PM in Sarratt Student Center Lounge
+* TA Quagliata: TBD
-* TA Zha: OH T & TH from 12PM to 1PM on Zoom (see Campuswire for link)
+* TA Zha: TBD

 All these can also be found on the [Campuswire calendar](https://campuswire.com/c/G0D071C4A/calendar), along with the Zoom links for those hosting their office hours remotely.